• Cake

 What is High Ratio Shortening?

 When you think of shortening, what do you think of?
 Crisco is what I thought of before all my research into heat stable buttercream.
 It turns out that Crisco (and most shortening) is made with zero trans fat – in other words, it won’t add enough stability to your frosting.
-So in order to add that stability, you need what’s called high ratio shortening.
-That means the shortening has a high ratio of fat with added emulsifiers and no added salt or water.
+So in order to add that stability, you need what’s called high ratio shortening (sometimes called icing shortening).
+High ratio shortening has a high ratio of fat with added emulsifiers and no added salt or water.
 In other words, the micro emulsifiers in it help your frosting to hold more sugar and liquid and thus make it more temperature resistant.

 what is high ratio shortening

 Unlike Crisco though, high ratio shortening can’t be found at your typical grocery store.
-I found this high ratio shortening on Amazon, which claims to be made specifically for cake making, but there are other brands (Sweetex is one I hear about a lot) that cake decorators use.
+I found this high ratio shortening on Amazon,, but there are other brands that cake decorators use (see the list below).
 You might be lucky and live close to a cake decorating shop that sells high ratio shortening, so check your local area to see.
+If you can’t find it locally, here are some links to online cake shops I’ve collected (not sponsored):

 What is Meringue Powder?